 Students enroll for a normal full load of courses abroad, according to the standards of the institution or program overseas, and usually receive 30 credits per year, or 15 credits per semester (exceptions apply).
 Courses must be taken for a letter grade.
 The colleges review course work taken abroad and make the final decisions concerning credit transfer and distribution.
 When study abroad credit has been transferred, the Cornell transcript will indicate the names of the courses taken, the grades received, and the total credits earned for each semester.
 Grades earned abroad appear on the Cornell transcript as they are received on the official transcript; Cornell does not translate the grades, nor are they averaged into the Cornell grade point average.

-Summer and winter session programs are available for Cornell credit through the School of Continuing Education and Summer Sessions.
+Summer and winter session programs are generally available for Cornell credit through the School of Continuing Education and Summer Sessions.
 Students may petition their college to transfer credit from other short-term programs.

 Foreign Language Requirements

 English-language study abroad programs are widely available in non-English–speaking countries.
 Cornell requires students who participate in programs in a non–English-speaking country with English-language course work to take at least one language course as part of their program of study and strongly encourages them to take more.